Digital learning environments

 • Are the environments suitable to achieve the learning outcomes?

-• What will be the course policy on AI usage in assignments and assessment?
+• What will the course policy be on AI usage in assignments and assessment?
 How will the students be communicated?

 • Remember to check how does the service work with guest users, i.e. users from other universities.